-Nat Newman is an award-winning writer of short stories, content, podcasts, feature articles, ghost-written books, drunk text messages and, soon, a novella.
-Born and raised in Australia, she now calls the universe her home.
+Nat Newman is an award-winning writer of short stories, podcasts, feature articles, ghostwritten books, drunk text messages and a novella.
+She is also an actor, voice artist, tour host and creative writing tutor.

 Dinosaurs and Extreme Commenting